Searching for Phrases and Words

 The wildcard patterns are supported in a Word matcher only.
 A Quoted Term interprets those symbols literally.

-is a pattern match, but "bl*"
+For example bl* is a pattern match, but "bl*" is the exact match.

 Such a difference between Word and Quoted Term matchers is useful when you need to search for one of the wildcard symbols literally in a text.